PRIVACY NOTICE (GENERAL)

 Corporé takes data protection seriously and is committed to respecting and protecting your personal data.
 Your personal data is data which by itself or with other data available to us can be used to identify you.

-This Privacy Notice explains how we will collect, store and use any personal data you provide via our website, email or networks and when you otherwise communicate with us (including in the course of the services we provide or the running of our business).
+This Privacy Notice explains how we will collect, store and use any personal data you provide via our website, email or networks and when you otherwise communicate with us (including in the course of the services we provide or the running of our business) and which we may collect about you during the provision of our services to you, via our website, email or networks and when you otherwise communicate with us.

 If you have any questions you can contact our Data Protection Officer at: